Frame Conventions

 These correspond to a transformation from coordinates in the local frame to the parent frame:

-\[p_\mathrm{parent} = \begin{bmatrix} R \mid t \end{bmatrix}p_\mathrm{local}\]
+\[\begin{split}p_\mathrm{parent} = \begin{bmatrix} R & t \end{bmatrix}\begin{bmatrix}p_\mathrm{local} \\ 1\end{bmatrix}\end{split}\]

-where wxyz is the quaternion form of the \(\mathrm{SO}(3)\) matrix \(R\) and position is the translation term \(t\).
+where wxyz is the quaternion form of the \(\mathrm{SO}(3)\) matrix \(R\) and position is the \(\mathbb{R}^3\) translation term \(t\).

-World coordinates#
+World coordinates

-All camera parameters exposed to the Python API use the COLMAP/OpenCV convention:
+In viser, all camera parameters exposed to the Python API use the COLMAP/OpenCV convention:

 • Forward: +Z